ghasshee/pen/README.md

 ### Build

-You might need Haskell compiler's and some libraries.
+You might need Haskell compiler  and some libraries.

 Goto `pen/hs/` directory and then type `make` and push enter key.